Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ## 2. Run Ansible plays

-Refer to [setup flows](Setup_of_Rack_Resiliency.md#setup-flows) for information on the Ansible roles that are used to configure Rack Resiliency.
+Refer to [Setup flows](Setup_of_Rack_Resiliency.md#setup-flows) for information on the Ansible roles that are used to configure Rack Resiliency.
-Run the RR Ansible plays by performing the following procedure:

 Since Rack Resiliency was disabled earlier and has just been enabled in the previous step, the next step is to configure CFS to rerun the Ansible plays for Rack Resiliency.
 This is done using the script [`refresh_master_storage_rack_resiliency_config.py`](../../scripts/operations/configuration/refresh_master_storage_rack_resiliency_config.py).